Performance Optimization and Characterization of 7-pad Resistive PICOSEC Micromegas Detectors: Conclusion and Discussion

-Despite these challenges, the capacitive-sharing prototype achieved a timing resolution of 33.300$\pm$0.002\,ps and spatial resolutions of 0.95$\pm$0.02\,mm (X) and 1.060$\pm$0.023\,mm (Y).
-In shared-signal regions, the average timing resolution remained at approximately 31\,ps.
-However, the distinctive behaviors observed in this design — including nonuniform charge distribution and signal attenuation effects — warrant a more detailed study.
-These phenomena will be thoroughly analyzed in a dedicated future publication, where they will be discussed in conjunction with targeted simulations to better understand the capacitive coupling and charge transport mechanisms.

-The insights gained from these studies directly guided the design choices for the next-generation 96-pad detector prototype.
-The 10\,M$\mathrm{\Omega}$ resistive layer was selected as the optimal compromise between timing and spatial performance, while the simpler resistive plane configuration was preferred over the capacitive-sharing architecture for its predictable signal behavior and reduced sensitivity to mechanical variations.
-Overall, the most critical timing and spatial resolution among the different prototypes tested are summarized in Tab.\ref{tab:prototype_summary}.
-Ongoing work focuses on enhancing mechanical stability and ensuring sub-10\,\textmu m planarity, to fully realize the potential of this resistive Micromegas technology for precision timing applications within the ENUBET experimental framework, and will be the primary focus of a later publication.
+The insights gained from these studies directly guided the design choices for the next-generation 96-pad detector prototype \cite{kallitsopoulou2026designperformance96channelresistive}.
+The 10\,M$\mathrm{\Omega}/\square$ resistive-plane architecture was selected as the optimal configuration, offering the best balance of timing performance, spatial resolution, and mechanical robustness.
+A summary of the key performance metrics for the two resistive-plane prototypes characterised in this work is given in Tab.\ref{tab:prototype_summary}.
+Ongoing work focuses on enhancing mechanical stability and ensuring sub-10\,\textmu m planarity, to fully realise the potential of this resistive Micromegas technology for precision timing applications within the ENUBET experimental framework.

 \acknowledgments The authors gratefully acknowledge the support of the French National Research Agency (ANR) through the project \textit{“Development of a PICOSEC-Micromegas detector for ENUBET – PIMENT”}(ANR-21-CE31-0027).
 The authors also acknowledge the support of the RD51 collaboration in the framework of RD51 common projects.
 We acknowledge the financial support of the CrossDisciplinary Program on Instrumentation and Detection of CEA, the French Alternative Energies and Atomic Energy Commission.
 This work was partially supported by the European Union’s Horizon 2020 research and innovation program through the STRONG-2020 project under grant agreement No.~824093.